Best Mattress of 2021 – Top Mattress Brands Reviewed

 - Built for universal comfort

-One of the tallest mattresses on our list, the Amerisleep AS5 measures 14 inches of height.
+One of the tallest mattresses on our list, the Amerisleep AS5 Hybrid measures 14 inches tall.
 Generally, the softer the mattress, the thicker it is, so this makes sense.
 The height works well here as it’s not too tall (some mattresses which are 15, 16, or 17 inches high can be a pain to get in and out of in the morning).

 The bed’s top layer is 3 inches of breathable and bouncy Bio-Pur® foam.
 As a reminder, Bio-Pur® conforms to you for full-body pressure relief and support, while remaining cool throughout the night.

 The bed’s support is 8 inches of pocketed coils.
-As with the AS3 Hybrid, the AS5 Hybrid’s coils are arranged to offer more support under your back and more pressure relief in the mattress’s head and foot.
-The coils rest on an inch-thick foam base.
+As with the AS3 Hybrid, the coils react to movment individually and rest on an inch-thick foam base.
+The base promotes a durable structure for greater mattress longevity.

 The AS5 Hybrid comes with a 100-night sleep trial and a 20-year warranty.